biocore/LabControl/docs/index.rst

 Below “Plate configuration” you will be asked to choose the “Studies being plated.”
 After choosing “Add Study”, a list of studies available in the database will appear.
 On this page, select the green plus sign to add a study to your plate.
 If you want to add an additional study, simply select “Add Study” again and repeat the steps—this will allow you to combine samples from multiple studies onto a single plate.

 After choosing a “Plate configuration,” a table will be created that matches your plate type.
 Here you can insert your sample names.
-Each well will autofill from your study, or studies, selected and will show 20 options at a time.
+Each sample name must be prefixed with its study id and a period; if you are typing in well contents, autocomplete will display matching study+sample ids from your selected study or studies (20 options at a time).
+However, if you are pasting in sample ids, you must append the study id prefix yourself.
 These wells are case sensitive.
-Be sure to type the study ID in front of your sample name.

 If your samples are not found within your metadata from your Qiita study, you will receive an error.
 If your sample names are long and you are unable to read them, you can resize the columns by dragging the edges.